COSMOGRAIL/PyCS/sphinx/source/chart.rst

 Intra-dependency chart
 ======================

-This chart lists the dependencies of the various modules and files in PyCS.
+This chart lists the intra-dependencies of the various modules and files in PyCS.

 .. image:: _static/pycschart.png